onefrankguy/frankmitchell.org/posts/building-my-first-hf-radio.md

 component placement drawing in Appendix B shows the same "rev C" text that appears on my board.

+## Where we go from here ##

+This is the second part in a multi-part series about building the NorCal 40A transceiver.
+Links to the other parts are below.

+1. Building my first HF radio
+2. [Transmit filters one capacitor at a time][part2]

 For the curious, photos where taken with an [iPhone 5][], cropped and resized with [Acorn][], and compressed with [ImageOptim][].
 Dave Richards, AA7EE has [a nice article][] about taking good pictures of projects.